Available in VPC

 |---|---|

-Resources: size of the storage to be created.
-The default value is 500 GB, and Gi can be used to enter a value between 500 GB to 10,000 GB in the units of 100 GB.
+Resources: The size of the storage to be created.
+The default value is 500 GB, and you can enter a value from 500 GB to 10,000 GB in 100 GB increments using Gi.

 apiVersion: v1